wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

     - Changes introduced in IS 5.8.0 and before can be found at [Migrating Configurations to IS 5.8.0](https://docs.wso2.com/display/IS580/Upgrading+From+an+Older+Version+of+WSO2+IS#UpgradingFromanOlderVersionofWSO2IS-Migratingtheconfigurations).

 ## Webapp
+This section covers the updates related to Console application and the MyAccount application on Identity Server 5.12.0.

 ### Console App
 Identity Server 5.11.0 had two ways of adding the certification for an application.
 The two methods used are as follows:
 - Upload the certificate through the UI